DtorrX/effective-bassoon/README.md

 ## Why is is important?

-Russian entities appears to be limiting access to websites for users based in unfriendly states
+Russian websites appear to be limiting access for users based in [unfriendly states].
+This is likely in part an effort to blunt the impact of sanctions, which have inreasingly restricted a broad range of financial activity that was criticial for lubricating the financial empires of oligarchs, as well as large complex, state owned enterprises in the energy, aviation and high-tech sectors.
+The NSD website has similarly been limiting access to securities data.

 [25,000 ISINs]: http://www.reddit.com](https://github.com/DtorrX/effective-bassoon/blob/main/master_list.csv